opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/update-model.md

 ## Request fields

-The following table lists the available request fields.
-For more information about the request fields, see the [Register Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/register-model/).
+The following table lists the updatable fields.
+Not all request fields are applicable to all models.
+To learn if the field is applicable to your model type, see the [Register Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/register-model/).

 Field | Data type |  Description
 :---  | :--- | :---
 `connector` | Object | Contains specifications for a connector for a model hosted on a third-party platform.
 For more information, see [Creating a connector for a specific model]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/connectors/#creating-a-connector-for-a-specific-model).
+For information about the updatable fields within a connector, see the [Update Connector API request fields]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/connector-apis/update-connector/#request-fields).
 `connector_id` | Optional | The connector ID of a standalone connector for a model hosted on a third-party platform.
 For more information, see [Standalone connector]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/connectors/#creating-a-standalone-connector).
 To update a standalone connector, you must  undeploy the model, update the connector, and then redeploy the model.
 `description` | String | The model description.
 `is_enabled`| Boolean | Specifies whether the model is enabled.
 Disabling the model makes it unavailable for Predict API requests, regardless of the model's deployment status.
 Default is `true`.
 `model_config` | Object | The model's configuration, including the `model_type`, `embedding_dimension`, and `framework_type`. `all_config` is an optional JSON string that contains all model configurations.
 For more information, see [The `model_config` object]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/register-model#the-model_config-object) |
 `model_group_id` | String | The model group ID of the model group to register this model to.
 `name`| String | The model name.
 `rate_limiter` | Object | Limits the number of times any user can call Predict API on the model.
+For more information, see [Rate limiting inference calls]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/#rate-limiting-inference-calls).
 `rate_limiter.limit` | Integer | The maximum number of times any user can call Predict API on the model per `unit` of time.
 By default, there is no limit on the number of Predict API calls.
 Once you set a limit, you cannot reset it to no limit.
 As an alternative, specify a high limit value and a small time unit, for example, 1 request per nanosecond.
 `rate_limiter.unit` | String | The unit of time for the rate limiter.
 Valid values are `DAYS`, `HOURS`, `MICROSECONDS`, `MILLISECONDS`, `MINUTES`, `NANOSECONDS`, `SECONDS`.